wttech/bobcat/docs/_docs/modules/aem-touch-ui.md

 {% include under-construction.html %}

-To get AEM Touch Ui module to be ready to use follow these two steps:
+To get AEM Touch UI module to be ready to use follow these two steps:

 1. Add dependency into your `pom.xml` file: